MIT Lincoln Laboratory

 - Observe company Standard Operating Procedures (SOPs), FAA rules and regulations, and proper use of safety and risk mitigation methods.

-- Ensure compliance with all federal, state, local, DOD and foreign regulations as well as company policies and procedures specified in the company flights operations manual.
+- Ensure compliance with all federal, state, local, DOD and foreign regulations as well as company policies and procedures specified in the company flight operations manual.

 - Investigate, review, and comply with military range operating procedures.